mienxiu/mienxiu.github.io/_posts/2024-07-08-building-faceted-search.md

 - Searching by facets:
     Narrowing down search results based on specific facets.

-In this post, I am going to elaborate on how to build this faceted search with Elasticsearch, which is a *document-oriented* database.
+In this post, I will explain how to build a faceted search using Elasticsearch, which is a *document-oriented* database.
 I will also use the Kibana Console to interact with Elasticsearch.
 The specific versions of Elasticsearch and Kibana in this tutorial are both `8.13.4`.